jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

 ## Pwnable_kr: Input - Write-up

+This is a fairly straightforward binary exploitation challenge on Pwnable_kr that centers around passing input to a program.
+First we can try and exploit the program locally, then write an exploit that we can use to retrieve the flag remotely.

 After using ```scp``` to copy the binary and c file locally, we can use ```cat``` to take a look at the c file.

 ```